script

 • Possession of dangerous or unauthorized materials, such as explosives or firearms, in the workplace

-• Excessive absenteeism or any absence without notice
+• Excessive tardiness, absenteeism, or any absence without notice as outlined in sick leave policies

-• Unauthorized use of telephones, mail system, computers or other employer-owned equipment
+• Unauthorized use of telephones, mail systems, computers, or other employer-owned equipment

 • Unauthorized disclosure of business “secrets” or confidential information